release-argus/Argus/README.md

 ### Go changes

 To see the changes you've made by modifying any of the `.go` files, you must compile Argus.
 Run `make build` the first time to ensure the web components are available locally.
 Any future builds that don't need the web-ui to be rebuilt can be done with `make go-build` (faster than `make build`).
-(Running either of these in the root dir will produce an `argus` binary)
+Running either of these in the root dir will produce an `argus` binary.

 ### React changes

 To see the changes after modifying anything in `web/ui/react-app`, you must recompile both the Go backend and the React frontend.
 This can be done by running `make build`.
-(Running this in the root dir will produce the `argus` binary)
+Running this in the root dir will produce the `argus` binary.

 ## Getting started